RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/nga014w/

-People consntalty saying *the other half* or some other slice instead of seeing the simualacra of avoiding serious nonfiction learning and teaching spans all.
-Since year 2013, the IRA manipulated everyone to self-harm the USA and avoid learning nonfiction about Russian information warfare overthe Internet.
+People constantly messaging and saying *the other half* or some other slice instead of seeing the simulacra of avoiding serious nonfiction learning and teaching spans all.
+Since year 2013, the IRA manipulated everyone to self-harm the USA and avoid learning nonfiction about Russian information warfare over the Internet.

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng95srq/